-Singapore will have a total of thirteen(13) national public holidays in 2015#.
-For other special days celebrated but not officially gazetted, see Other Important Dates and Chinese Calendar (for Chinese customary festivals) links on left menu.
+Singapore will have a total of eleven(11) national public holidays in 2016.
+For other special days celebrated but not officially gazetted, see Other Important Dates and Chinese Calendar (for Chinese customary festivals) links in the menu.

 * A weekend(two days) with a preceding or succeeding official holiday, forming a continuous 3-day break.